-While we want to keep Glitch as open as possible, there are a few restrictions that apply to un-boosted apps.
+While we want to keep Glitch as open as possible, there are a few restrictions that apply to free apps.
 These restrictions are designed to maintain service levels for all, and to prevent someone’s accidental infinite loop from costing us a small fortune.

 Click on any of these topics to learn more: